Brainhack-Donostia/brainhack-donostia.github.io/projects.md

 - **Attendees are required to commit to a project for the duration of Brainhack Donostia 2022.**
 - Attendees can work on any of the projects on the <a href="https://brainhack.org/global2022/projects" target="_blank">Brainhack Global website</a>.
-- Attendees will receive an email days before the event to select the project they will work on.
+- Attendees will receive an email days before the event to encourage them to select the project they will work on.
 - Projects are the perfect chance for active collaboration, networking and hands-on learning, both during and after the event.

 ### For project leaders: